UHDanke/gd_docs/triggers/items_and_timers.md

 With **Dont Override**, **StartTime** is ignored when updating the timer.

 ## Activation
 Time triggers create global timer instances, which are shared by **Item ID**.
+Timers store all of the Time trigger's groups, properties and remap information.
 Activating a Time trigger while there is an already active timer for the given Item ID updates the timer with the trigger's settings and groups.

 Timers update every tick, 240 times a second.